A New Treatment Can Relieve Food Allergies, But Few Doctors Offer It

 "We need more than one — just like we need more than one treatment for diabetes," she says.

 Esther Landhuis is a freelance science journalist in the San Francisco Bay Area.
-Find her on Twitter at @elandhuis.
+Find her on Twitter: @elandhuis.